 The ongoing Kilauea eruption has made history as the longest Lower East Rift Zone eruption.
 The record was last set in 1955.

 A popular visitor and local spot, the Ahalanui warm ponds was taken by the lava flow.

-The lava on the Island of Hawaii has continued to flow, now claiming 467 homes and filling in the entirety of Kapoho Bay and the Waiopae tide pools.
-The large spike in homes destroyed is due to the lava flow reaching and consuming much of Vacationland Hawaii, a subdivision of residences in the Puna district.
+The lava on the Island of Hawaii has continued to flow, claiming many homes that lay in its path and filling the entirety of Kapoho Bay and the Waiopae tide pools.
 With lava now flowing freely into the ocean, there are various ways to watch this natural spectacle unfold, such as with Kalapana Cultural Tour's personable and cultural boat tour.
-Currently, the lava outbreaks are still limited to the islands Puna district, with fissure 8 being the most active of the bunch, and the Hawaii Volcanoes National Park remains closed.
+Currently, the lava outbreaks are still limited to the island's Puna district, with fissure 8 being the most active of the bunch, and the Hawaii Volcanoes National Park remains closed.

 It’s been nearly four weeks since the May 3rd lava outbreak on the island of Hawaii.
 While the majority of the island remains safe for visitors and locals, there has been an increase in activity in the isolated Puna subdivisions.
 As the number of fissures continues to rise, here’s what travelers to the island need to know.

 1. Yes, it’s still safe and there are many things to do